List of Rocko's Modern Life characters: William "Buddy" Gecko

-Filburt's musical gecko idol.
+William "Buddy" Gecko is Filburt's musical gecko idol.
 He sings "Come Crawl with Me" with Filburt in "The Lounge Singer".
 He makes various cameos throughout the series.
 He is very kind to Filburt, he provided him with a pair of record phones to help him feel less stage fright.
 "Come Crawl with Me" is a parody of the Frank Sinatra song "Come Fly with Me".
-His speaking voice was done by Tom Kenny, while his singing voice was done by Les Brown, Jr.